GitCadet/gcwebapp-docker/README.md

 - `gitcadet-website:2`
 - `gitcadet-website:3`

-This approach allows for organised deployments and easy rollback if necessary.
+This approach allows for organised deployments and allows for easy rollbacks if necessary.

 ## Running the Docker Container